YangVincent/YangVincent.github.io/_posts/2017-06-26-coursehero.md

 explaining his role - "to support and help the team succeed".
 With organized and efficient documentation, my development environment was set up by the end of day one.
 With the subsequent days, I was onboarded by two team members who taught me about the tools across the entire stack and helped me with my many questions.
-Finally, my mentor assigned me a task and I started working on it.
+Finally, my mentor (Shannon Nachreiner!) assigned me a task and I started working on it.
 I hope to push it out for QA tomorrow.

 Besides the fantastic interviewing and introduction experience from HR, here are some significant observations about my team and Course Hero's collaboration structure.